RaptorFX-JS/RFCs/raptorfx/raptorfx.md

 #### Mobile Exclusive
 - `showHudToast`: Shows a toast with provided text.
+- `setWindowOrientation`: Sets the orientation of the current window to either `PORTRAIT` or `LANDSCAPE`.
 - `nativeSnackbarBuilder`: A Class to make Android Snackbars.

 ### CLI